qjon/angular2-tree/README.md

       }
     }

 and use it to load data.
+Or you can extend and rewrite all methods of that service to store your data wherever you want.
+See example _localStorage.service.ts_

-In component where you create tree you should register _tree store_, create _TreeModel_ and load root tree
+In component where you create tree, you should register _tree store_, create _TreeModel_ and load root tree

     export class MyTreeComponent implements OnInit {
       public folders: Observable<ITreeData>;